← Back to AI Xens Home

 • Consultation Information: AI readiness assessment data, strategic planning information, implementation requirements

-3.3 Information from Third Parties
+3.4 Information from Third Parties

-3.4 Your Responsibility for Information Accuracy
+3.5 Your Responsibility for Information Accuracy

 Data Accuracy Obligation: You are responsible for ensuring that all personal and contact information you provide to AI Xens is accurate, complete, and current.
-We rely on the information you provide to deliver our Services, communicate important notices, and fulfill our legal obligations.
+We rely on the information you provide to deliver our Services, communicate important notices, and fulfil our legal obligations.

 Limitation of Liability: AI Xens is not liable for any loss, damage, or miscommunication that may occur as a result of your failure to provide or maintain accurate information.
-It is your responsibility to review and update your information in your account settings as needed.

 4. How We Use and Disclose Personal Information